 NOTE 2: The list of information above is not all necessary for an NSI.

-4.3 General information for network slice instance
+4.3 General information for NSI

-The general information used to describe a network slice instance may include:
+The general information used to describe an NSI may include:

 - Resource model information, which describes the static parameters and functional components of network slice, includes service profile, network slice type (e.g. eMBB), additional system feature (e.g. multicast, Edge Computing), priority.